-- students and prospective students, and their parents, guardians and carers - job applicants, staff members, volunteers and contractors - other people who come into contact with MACS.
+- students and prospective students, and their parents, guardians and carers - job applicants, employees, volunteers and contractors - other people who come into contact with the College.

-It also sets out how and why our school collects, holds, uses, discloses, secures and stores the information.
+It also sets out how and why our College collects, holds, uses, discloses, secures and stores the information.

-The College is a prescribed Information Sharing Entities (ISE).
+The College is a prescribed Information Sharing Entity (ISE).
 This means that we are able to collect and share confidential information with other ISEs to promote child wellbeing or safety under the Child Information Sharing Scheme (CISS) or Family Violence information Sharing Scheme (FVISS).